 There is an old saying that the squeaky wheel gets the grease.
 This axiom holds true regarding life experience in the physical body.
 In the body, the most primal impulse “rules the day.”
 In other words, we have to satisfy the hunger, thirst, and well-being of the body before we can move on to contemplating spiritual matters.
 The physical and spiritual functions of the body are organized just like the elements are with the more primal at the bottom and the refined at the top.
 This is why Self-realization through meditation is a “bottom-up” process.
 Like the explanation above regarding the elements, if we remove the inert matter of earth, what becomes apparent is the element of water.
 So too in meditation, we must begin the process of conscious resurrection by confronting the instinctual nature of the body.

-In Level 2 meditation, the experience of transitioning to the next higher level is slightly different because we are dealing with consciousness instead of the instinctual, impulsive influences from the elemental body.
-However, before being able to fully engage the psychic consciousness above the diaphragm (see explanation in Level 2), we have to confront the “dweller on the threshold”, the Shadow.
-In working with the psychic nature above the diaphragm, once again, the elements provide a clear example of the process for transitioning higher.
+In Stage 2 meditation, the experience of transitioning to the next higher level is slightly different because we are dealing with psychological consciousness instead of the instinctual, impulsive influences from the elemental body.
+However, before being able to fully engage the psychological consciousness above the diaphragm (see explanation in Stage 2), we have to confront the “dweller on the threshold”, the Shadow, below the diaphragm.
+In working with the psychological nature above the diaphragm, once again, the elements provide a clear example of the process for transitioning higher.
 The active and passive qualities of an element alternately change until each is adjusted to the other by the unchanging Sameness so they are equalized and balanced.
-In the case of the psychic nature of the Doer, the active and passive aspects are desire and feeling respectively, and these are in a constant state of stimulating and agitating one another.
-In the case of conscious resurrection, these dual polarities of psychic consciousness must be held in the STILLNESS until Oneness is achieved as they merge into one another.
+In the case of the psychic nature of the Doer, the active and passive aspects which alternate are desire and feeling respectively, and these are in a constant state of stimulating and agitating one another.
+In the case of conscious resurrection, these dual polarities of the psychological consciousness must be held in the STILLNESS until Oneness is achieved so they can merge into one another.
 Oneness and Sameness are slightly different in that Sameness is like the unconscious, passive background of Creation, whereas Oneness is a conscious uniting and balancing of dual polarities.

 As I relax into the golden glow of the most peaceful inner fire,